asherccohen/notepad-repo/entra-id.md

+Here’s a consolidated prompt you can reuse with any LLM to get a clear, context-aware answer based on everything we discussed:

+---

+Prompt:

+I’m building an internal tool for a multinational banking company using Next.js App Router, next-auth, Microsoft Entra ID (Microsoft’s Azure AD successor), Drizzle ORM with Postgres, and @ai-sdk/azure for Azure OpenAI integration.

+I need:

+1. Authentication

+Users should log in via Microsoft SSO (Entra ID provider in next-auth).

+I want to skip a manual login page and redirect unauthenticated users straight to Microsoft’s SSO screen.

+I want to know if next-auth uses an env var for JWT verification or if with Entra ID it verifies via Entra infrastructure instead.

+I also want to understand how having multiple next-auth providers works — whether it shows multiple sign-in options automatically (even if I’m not using next-auth UI components).

+2. Entra ID credentials

+How to obtain and configure the client ID, client secret, and issuer URL (now used instead of tenant ID) from the Azure portal.

+Whether the Azure client_id and client_secret used in @azure/identity are the same ones used for the Entra ID provider in next-auth.

+3. Database integration (Drizzle ORM)

+I want to store and monitor users for auditing and analytics, even though Microsoft SSO could work without a DB.

+I’m using Drizzle with Postgres and want a schema for users and accounts tables, and a Drizzle adapter for next-auth so user data is persisted automatically.

+I need advice on when a DB is required versus when JWT-only auth is enough.

+4. Azure OpenAI authentication

+I’m using createAzure from @ai-sdk/azure (Vercel’s AI SDK) and sometimes pass headers (bearer token), but it still expects an API key.

+I want to understand the relationship between next-auth Entra ID login tokens, Azure OpenAI authentication, and @azure/identity.

+I want to know how to support both API key and bearer token flows for Azure OpenAI in the same app.

+Please explain in detail, using latest package names and latest env var conventions, including:

+Step-by-step Entra ID setup in Azure portal

+next-auth configuration with the Entra ID provider

+Middleware redirect logic for SSO without a login page

+Drizzle schema + adapter for next-auth

+How to handle Azure OpenAI API auth with both API keys and bearer tokens

+How next-auth sessions relate to Azure OpenAI credentials

+---

+Do you want me to now refine this prompt so it’s concise but still keeps all the technical depth so you can reuse it in any LLM without losing context?
+That way you could drop it into ChatGPT or Claude and always get a consistent, complete answer.

 Here’s your conversation distilled into a clear, ready-to-use LLM prompt so another model can directly give you the integration guidance you wanted: